 Hibs boss Jack Ross calls on SPFL to ease fixture schedule ahead of cup final

-Hibs manager Jack Ross has called on the SPFL to ease his team’s fixture list next month and ensure the Premier Sports Cup Final is not diminished as a showpiece occasion for the governing body.
+Hibs manager Jack Ross is calling on SPFL chiefs to ease his team’s fixture list next month ahead of the Premier Sports Cup final.

-As Ross celebrated Hibs’ 3-1 semi-final victory over Rangers at Hampden, he also turned his attention to the crammed schedule they face after the covid outbreak among his squad saw their last two Premiership games postponed.
+As he celebrated his team’s sensational 3-1 semi-final victory over Rangers at Hampden, the Hibs boss also turned his attention to the crammed schedule they face after the covid outbreak among his squad saw their last two Premiership games postponed.

 As it stands, Hibs have to play seven league matches in the build-up to their return to the national stadium for the final against Celtic on December 19.